Updated: Jan 14

-From 1 July 2021 anyone walking the Larapinta Trail overnight will now need to pay a walking fee AND campsite fee.
+From 1 July 2021 anyone walking the Larapinta Trail overnight will now need to pay a walking fee, campsite fee AND Park Pass

 NT Parks ( Parks and Wildlife Commission NT) announced today that hiking and camping fees will be introduced as of 1 July 2021 for all NT operated and managed national parks, which includes the Larapinta Trail in the Toritja/West MacDonnell National Park